RICKIE LEE JONES - NEW ALBUM ‘KICKS’

-Miss Jones’ own label, OSOD (other side of desire) will release KICKS with Thirty Tigers distributing.
+Miss Jones’ own label, OSOD (other side of desire) released KICKS with Thirty Tigers distributing.
 The past decade has seen her team up with manager Ron Stone (Nirvana, Bonnie Raitt, among others) and her team is innovating a new fund-raising campaign to promote this project.
 A pre-order of the self-released album is available here, along with a variety of official KICKS merchandise including t-shirts, posters, totes and other items.

 It is fitting that one of the American treasures of songwriters should be comfortable with this diverse collection of the great songwriters of the 20th century--she is one of them.
 On KICKS, she brings emotion to sleeper album tracks like “My Fathers Gun” and her tongue-in-cheek humor to songs like “Houston.”
 The album will be previewed by the infectious, insistent track of hope “Lonely People,” which arrives at radio April 19; it was a Top Five Billboard hit in 1974, originally recorded by America.
 The song will be available as an instant grat track that same day with the purchase of the pre-release of the album.